-On November 12, Stimson hosted members of the EPON network and the UN Division of Policy, Evaluation and Training (DPET) of the Department of Peace Operations, together with the Partnership for Effective Peacekeeping (PEP) to brief and engage DC-based policymakers and practitioners on the research, findings and lessons from EPON case studies to date, and for a dialogue on the future of evaluation of peace operations and policy.
+On November 12, Stimson will host members of the EPON network and the UN Division of Policy, Evaluation and Training (DPET) of the Department of Peace Operations, together with the Partnership for Effective Peacekeeping (PEP) to brief and engage DC-based policymakers and practitioners on the research, findings and lessons from EPON case studies to date, and for a dialogue on the future of evaluation of peace operations and policy.

-This half-day workshop was invitation-only and was held under the Chatham House rule of non-attribution.
+This half-day workshop is invitation-only and will be held under the Chatham House rule of non-attribution.
+For information, contact kdock@stimson.org.